nafiqahwork/Understanding-Customer-Behaviour-/README.md

 ## Project Overview

 This project analyzes customer shopping behavior using transactional data from 3,900 purchases to guide strategic business decisions.
-The goal is to leverage consumer shopping data to identify trends, improve customer engagement, and optimize marketing and product strategies.
+The goal is to leverage consumer shopping data to identify trends, improve customer engagement and optimize marketing and product strategies.
 The analysis follows a comprehensive data pipeline: preparing and cleaning data in **Python**, performing structured analysis in **PostgreSQL**, and building an interactive dashboard in **Power BI**.

 -----